lucee/lucee-docs/docs/03.reference/02.tags/application/_attributes/variableusage.md

-how to handle variable usage within cfquery, possible values are ignore,warn,error
+how to handle variable usage within cfquery,

+possible values are

+- ignore
+- warn
+- error